danregis/danregis/README.md

 ## About Me

-My journey in coding began at a young age, dabbling in Basic and AppleScript.
+My journey in coding began at a young age, dabbling in BASIC and AppleScript.
 I developed my first application, 'Netscape Sweeper,' which was a simple yet innovative tool for clearing Netscape's cache.
 This creation was eventually sold to an American company, marking the start of my passion for coding.

-Throughout my career, I've held various IT and Physical Security roles, including team leader and project manager positions.
+Throughout my career, I've held various IT and physical security roles, including team leader and project manager positions.
 My experience spans working with SQ Communications (Sûreté du Québec), serving as a National Park Ranger, specializing in communications for the Canadian Forces, representing the Canadian government at overseas consulates, and volunteering as a First Responder and trained firefighter.

 As a tech enthusiast, I'm well-versed in computers (with a focus on Linux and open-source software), electronics, and communications (including installation and repair in challenging environments).
 I hold an Amateur Radio License (VE2DRG) and am fluent in French, English, and Spanish.
 I obtained a Bachelor's degree in Computer Science from the University of Sherbrooke.